-Eligible activities are outlined in Section 4.
-The Operational Fuel Treatment program can contribute a maximum of 90% of the cost of eligible activities up to \$400,000 in funding per municipality and First Nation per calendar year and up to \$600,000 in funding per regional district per calendar year.
-The remainder is required to be funded through community contributions.
+Generally speaking, the Operational Fuel Treatment program can contribute a maximum of 90% of the cost of eligible activities up to \$400,000 in funding per municipality or First Nation per calendar year, and up to \$600,000 in funding per regional district per calendar year.
+The remainder (10%) is required to be funded through community contributions.